Trump says indictment wouldn't end presidential campaign - ExBulletin

 - Trump says indictment wouldn’t end presidential campaign

-- Prime Minister Modi to attend government swearing-in ceremonies of Meghalaya, Nagaland and Tripura
+- Prime Minister Modi and Australian Anthony Albanese to attend BorderGavaskar Match 4 together in Ahmedabad

-- How Boris Johnson’s Partygate executioner Sue Gray is now entangled in her own row